phetsims/phet-info/doc/new-dev-onboarding.md

 see the live frame rate while you interact with various parts of the sim.
 If you find parts that aren't performing well, ask your mentor how to record your interaction of the poor performance and investigate with Chrome's flame chart.
-Google also provides some [documentation](https://developer.chrome.com/docs/devtools/evaluate-performance/reference/) for how to do this.
+Google also provides some [documentation](https://developer.chrome.com/docs/devtools/evaluate-performance/reference/) for how to do this profiling.

 ### Publishing a Sim